CDP-Choline benefit and side effects

 Findings presented at the American Stroke Association’s 27th International Stroke Conference indicate that CDP-choline may be helpful in reducing damage after a stroke.
 The most common cause of a stroke is blockage of a blood vessel within the brain, which leaves a portion of the organ starved for blood and oxygen.
 Bleeding within the brain can also lead to stroke.
 Much of the brain damage is caused by a cascade of harmful chemicals released by dying cells.
 Researchers at the National Institute of Neurological Disorders in Bethesda, Maryland, reported data on two trials of the supplement citicoline, sold in some health food stores or on the internet as CDP-choline.
-This nutrient is related to choline.
 One of the studies involved 41 patients who received 500 milligrams daily for 6 weeks after having a stroke.
 In the other, 62 stroke patients took 2,000 mg of the drug every day for 6 weeks.
-The trials also included 111 patients who received an inactive placebo.
 The researchers gauged the supplement’s effectiveness by measuring the size of the infarct, or area of dead tissue.
 They scanned patients’ brains within 24 hours of the stroke and again 12 weeks later.
 At the end of the study period, the investigators found that infarct size measured by MRI scans had increased by 85% in patients on placebo, by 34% in patients receiving the 500 mg dose of cdp-choline and by only 2% in patients receiving 2,000 mg cdp-choline.

 I have been taking CDP-Choline for about 3 weeks.
 I began taking it after reading Dr. Sahelian’s publication on Natural Sex Boosters.
 My results have been fabulous.
 Sensation and enjoyment have returned.
 My question is; should I take a break every so often, or will it just continue to be effective if taken continuously?